1991– other 1991 plates

 Several principal variations exist in the Cxxnn series:

-- The Klondike (medium-width font, short letters on plate number), e.g., CCX96
+- The Klondike title case; medium-width font, short letters on plate number); e.g., CCX96

-- The Klondike (thin font, tall letters on plate number), e.g., CXA96
+- The Klondike title case; thin font, tall letters on plate number; e.g., CLA41

-- The Klondike (thick font, tall letters on plate number), e.g., CZA82
+- The Klondike title case; thick font, tall letters on plate number; e.g., CZA82

 In theory, the COMMERCIAL/Commercial/commercial plates are for heavy vehicles, e.g., dump trucks and heavy transport vehicles while The Klonkdike plates are for lighter commercial vehicles that might otherwise have passenger plates, e.g., pickup trucks and cars.